About Jacob Ngarivhume - Pindula, Local Knowledge

 Ngarivhume was summoned on 2 August 2014, but reported at Nyanga Police Station on 5 August where he was released after allegedly signing a warned-and-cautioned statement “under duress”.
 Police accused him of turning a church gathering into a political meeting.[7]

-According to Chronicle, Jacob has been arrested on 20 July 2020 on charges of allegedly inciting public violence.
+On 20 July 2020, Jacob was arrested on charges inciting public violence.
 In a statement, National police spokesperson Assistant Commissioner Paul Nyathi confirmed the arrest.

 “The Zimbabwe Republic Police confirms that Jacob Ngarivhume of Transform Zimbabwe and Hopewell Chin'ono have been arrested in connection with allegations of contravening Section 187 (1) (a) as read with section 37 (1) (a) (i) of the Criminal Law (Codification and Reform) Act, Chapter 9:23, “incitement to participate in public violence,” he said.[8]